skyscrapers/documentation/tools/vault.md

 ## Using Vault

-The client binary can be downloaded from here: https://www.vaultproject.io/downloads.html
+The client binary can be downloaded from [here](https://www.vaultproject.io/downloads.html).

+If you have it enabled, you can also use the web UI for most operations.
+You can access the web UI using the same address you use in the Vault cli.

 ### Authentication